Samp-nik/Project_4_Diabetes/README.md

 # Data
 The Behavioral Risk Factor Surveillance System (BRFSS) is a health-related telephone survey that is collected annually by the *CDC*.
 The survey collects responses from over *400,000 Americans* on health-related risk behaviors, chronic health conditions, and the use of preventative services.
 The data package provided 3 files.
-For this project, the csv file we focused on the csv file titled diabetes_binary_5050split_health_indicators_BRFSS2015.csv.
+For this project, the csv file we focused on is the csv file titled *diabetes_binary_5050split_health_indicators_BRFSS2015.csv*.
 This csv file has 70,693 survey responses to the CDC's survey.
 This is an equal split of respondents with no diabetes and with either pre-diabetes or diabetes.
-The targer variable *diabetes_binary* has 2 classes, 0 for no diabetes and 1 for diabetes/pre-diabetes.
+The target variable *diabetes_binary* has 2 classes, 0 for no diabetes and 1 for diabetes/pre-diabetes.

 # Skit-learn Classification